A website devoted to teaching/playing/composing for/ the King of Instruments

 With so much new music being written by so many new composers the question arises as to how we should perform this repertoire, especially a modern fugue where it's written pretty much in 18th century common practice style.

-The general "rule" would dictate that any organ music composed during or after the 19th century (post-1800) be performed legato as a starting place for the touch and to employ all of its associated techniques (substitution, thumb glissando, liberal use of the heels in pedalling) unless otherwise specified by the composer [See blog, Touch, Parts I-V].
+The general thinking or "rule" prevalent in music schools dictates that any organ music composed during or after the 19th century (post-1800) be performed legato as a starting place for the touch and to employ all of its associated techniques (substitution, thumb glissando, liberal use of the heels in pedalling) unless otherwise specified by the composer [See blog, Touch, Parts I-V].

-But we also know that no rule like this is ever "absolute" and that there is no such word in the glossary of organ playing.
+We also know that no rule with organ playing is ever "absolute" -- there is no such word in the glossary of organ playing.

-When we encounter any fugue from any century written in a very busy contrapuntal style with 4 independent moving parts, and knowing that the entire effect of a polyphonic piece like this stands or falls on the clarity of its moving lines, the style of the piece will necessarily take precedence over its date of creation when it comes to selecting the touch that best brings out all that this music has to offer.
+When we encounter the Bach fugue (or any fugue from any century written in a very busy contrapuntal style with independent moving parts proceeding at a brisk tempo), knowing that the entire effect of a polyphonic piece like this stands or falls on the clarity of its moving lines, the style of the piece necessarily takes precedence over its date of creation when it comes to selecting a touch that best brings out all that this music has to offer.

 In this situation the style of the music dictates that the moving notes be performed with a clean legato (imperceiveably broken) or a broken non-legato mixed with ALL other types of touch depending upon note durations, their rhythmic patterns, whether a note repeats, the way the instrument breathes in its own acoustical environment, and the tempo [See blog, Touch, Parts I, II, Rope Pull].